One of the most treasured colors in the plant world is red and nature also gives us an abundance of plants that produce

-Canadian hemlock, Tsuga canadensis, also known as eastern hemlock with a range from northeastern Minnesota eastward through southern Quebec to Nova Scotia, and south in the Appalachian Mountains to northern Georgia and Alabama.
+Canadian hemlock, Tsuga canadensis, also known as eastern hemlock with a range from northeastern Minnesota eastward through southern Quebec to Nova Scotia, and south into the Appalachian Mountains to northern Georgia and Alabama.

-Chokecherry trees, Prunus virginiana, is native to North America and is found everywhere except the deepest Southern areas.
+Chokecherry trees, Prunus virginiana, are native to North America and are found everywhere except the deep South.
 It is a small tree and produces fruit that ranges in color from bright red to dark purple.